 This distracts you from other metrics on the Income Statement that are as important as the Net Income.

 The main purpose of the Balance Sheet is to show the risk of the business in the particular moment you are looking at it.

 In Fact, if you look at the balance sheet on January 1st it won’t be the same on January 2nd.

 Of course, this is true for the P&L and CFS (Cash Flow Statement) as well, but the balance sheet is an instant snapshot of the business more than a collage of pictures taken in different moments, like the Income Statement.

 Cash Flow Statement (CFS): Cash Is King

-Generating cash“>cash is not easy task and the organizations who are able to keep their profits stable and generate enough cash“>cash to sustain their operations and invest for future growth are the ones who thrive.
+Generating cash is no easy task and the organizations who are able to keep their profits stable and generate enough cash to sustain their operations and invest for future growth are the ones who thrive.